RegardsOss/RegardsOss.github.io/_docs/getting-started/izpack.md

 --------------------------------------
 ```

-The `frontend` service provides the React interface we've made and these `access-*` services store the HMI customatisation administrator can do.
+The `frontend` service provides the React interface we've made and these `access-*` services store the HMI customisation and configuration.

 ### Security